nuu-engineering/Elixir-Style-Conventions/README.md

     f(3 + 2)
     ```

-1. Utiliza siempre paréntesis en las llamadas a funciones, sobretodo dentro de un *pipeline* y en funciones que no reciban argumentos de tal forma que puedan ser distinguidas de las variables.
-A partir de Elixir 1.4, el compilador te avisará de los lugares en los que exista ambigüedad. / Use always parentheses in function calls, especially inside a pipeline and in functions that do not receive arguments so they can be distinguished from variables.
+1. Use always parentheses in function calls, especially inside a pipeline and in functions that do not receive arguments so they can be distinguished from variables.
 Starting in Elixir 1.4, the compiler will warn you about locations where this ambiguity exists.

     ```elixir {.line-numbers}
-    # No recomendado / Not preferred
+    # Not preferred
     f 3

     Enum.reduce 1..100, 0, fn x, acc ->
       x + acc
     end

-    # Esto en realidad se interpreta como: / This actually parses as: rem(2, (3 |> g))
+    # This actually parses as: rem(2, (3 |> g))
     2 |> rem 3 |> g

     def my_func do
-      # ¿Esto es una variable o una llamada a función? / Is this a variable or a function call?
+      # Is this a variable or a function call?
       do_stuff
     end

-    # Recomendado / Preferred
+    # Preferred
     f(3)

     Enum.reduce(1..100, 0, fn(x, acc) ->